Highway Heartbreaker: Plot

 Catherine (Linda Gray) is a wealthy and lonely woman who has been handicapped ever since getting involved in a car accident, which she herself caused on the day of signing her divorce papers four years prior due to driving under the influence.
 During the accident she broke her back and suffered third degree burns.
 One day while driving on the highway, she meets Mickey Kenton (John Schneider), who claims to run investments for his father.
 She immediately falls for his charms and they start dating straight away.
 One day, he borrows $30,000 from her for a 'promising stock offer' in medial equipment, then vanishes following the money transaction.
 Catherine grows convinced that he is kidnapped and contacts private investigator Bert Quinn (Brock Peters), but he quickly finds out that Mickey is a con man.
 Quinn tracks Mickey down and threatens to unmask him.

 Meanwhile, Mickey meets Alex (Heather Locklear), an overworked but very ambitious stockbroker on the verge of breaking in a major corporate client.
 Her father (Dick O'Neill) disapproves of her car purchases which she claims will help her land the breakthrough she desperately wants.
 She is immediately infatuated with Mickey, who now claims to be in international trade.
 Aspiring to get into international trade herself, Alex repeatedly meets up with Mickey in hopes of starting a joint venture.
 When one day she lands a deal with the corporate client, she uses the $15,000 acquired from the deal to invest in a business deal with Mickey.
-A day later, he tells her the stakes have been raised and that he needs an additional $25,000 dollars, which in reality he intends to use to buy a car.
+A day later, he tells her the stakes have been raised and that he needs an additional $25,000, which in reality he intends to use to buy a car.
 Even though she does not have the money, she draws him the cheque, hopeful that she will land another deal within the company.
 However, immediately after signing the cheque she finds out that the major client has pulled back.
 However, Mickey is unwilling to return her the money and threatens to harm her if she goes to the police.
 She nevertheless contacts the police, who reveal that Mickey is a con man with several aliases.